 Tinkercad is a free app for 3D design, electronics, and coding used by millions of students and creative innovators worldwide.
 This project adds a new badges feature for teachers to use in the classroom to help motivate students to learn new skills and get excited about design and make.

-My roles: research and ideation for the new feature, detailed design specs for in-app workflows working closely with developers to define an agile V1, custom illustration work for the badge icons and sticker sheets, and marketing page designs.
+My roles: research and ideation for the new feature, detailed design specs for in-app workflows, working closely with developers to define an agile V1, custom illustration work for the badge icons and sticker sheets, marketing page designs.
 Note: A different designer was responsible for the ISTE booth layout design.

 Why badges?